boldbi/boldbi-kubernetes/docs/FAQ/how-to-manually-configure-ssl-using-cert-manger-in-bold-bi-kubernetes-deployment.md

 ## Configure SSL in Bold BI Kubernetes Deployment with Istio Using Cert Manager

-Follow the below steps to configure ssl when using Istio load balancer in Bold BI kubernetes deployment.
+Follow the below steps to configure ssl when using Istio load balancer in Bold BI Kubernetes deployment.

 1. To deploy the Cert Manager in your cluster, create a namespace and install it using helm or kubectl.